 Works from the 20th and 21st centuries form the heart of the 20/21 Ensemble's repertoire.
 With a rich legacy of bold collaborations and striking productions, 20/21 embraces the cutting edge of musical exploration through the highest level of artistry.
 This season's offerings are inspired by the current all-school project, The Edge Effect.

 |PETER MAXWELL DAVIES||Eight Songs for a Mad King|

 The Curtis 20/21 Ensemble presents Peter Maxwell Davies’s melodrama Eight Songs for a Mad King, long recognized as a major work of experimental theater.
-Composed in the late 1960s, Davies captures King George III’s descent into madness through inventive music and a wide array of non-traditional performance techniques, creating an unforgettable experience for the listener.
-The work is preceded by Joy Boy, a bright and minimal woodwind quartet by Curtis alumnus Julius Eastman, a gifted and idiosyncratic composer, pianist, and one of the first vocalists to take on the Eight Songs in performance.
+Composed in the late 1960s, it captures King George III’s descent into madness through inventive music and a wide array of non-traditional performance techniques, creating an unforgettable experience for the listener.
+It's preceded by Joy Boy, a bright and minimal woodwind quartet by Curtis alumnus Julius Eastman, a gifted and idiosyncratic composer, pianist, and one of the first vocalists to take on the Eight Songs in performance.

-The program will include a conversation with David Ludwig about the composers on the program; their lives and their works.
+The program will include a conversation with David Ludwig about the composers on the program.

 |NINA C. YOUNG||

 |DAVID LUDWIG (’01)||

 Flowers in the Desert